 "No man is a failure and every man has something to do with his life,” Capra said about the theme of It's a Wonderful Life, his favorite film.
 “If he is born, he is born to do something.”

-The film premiered 70 years ago today, and yet that message still rings true.
+The film premiered over 70 years ago, and yet that message still rings true.
 To celebrate, here's a look back at some fun behind-the-scenes trivia that will make you appreciate the timeless classic even more.

 “The Greatest Gift” That Kept on Giving